 Your Solicitor needs to complete our Proposal Form and return it to us along with supporting documentation.

-Depending on the complexity of the case and the quality of the supporting documentation, we aim to be back to you with the Insurers’ responses within two to three weeks.
+We aim to revert to you with the Insurers’ Quotations and responses within two to three weeks.

 If you accept an offer from an Insurer, we will get that Insurer to issue you with your ATE Policy.
 Then it’s good luck with winning your litigation!